bishabosha/tiger-site-gen/_docs/projects/001 - mill-build-scala3.md

 - ✅ Identify any possible hidden bugs discovered by testing Scala 3 code.
 - ✅ Support new Scala 3 syntax in build.sc files

-Still to do:
+Further work left open:
-- 🚧 Port acyclic plugin to Scala 3 (optional, someone else may do this)
+- 🚧 Port acyclic plugin to Scala 3

 Here is a gif of compiling a Mill project where the build.sc file is compiled with Scala 3.5.0: